Why Doesn't God Stop Wars? What Judaism, Christianity, and Islam Say

 FAQs

-Does the Bible say God will ever stop all wars?
+Does the Bible say God will stop wars?

 0 Community answers